 Working with big data isn’t easy — or cheap.

 Big data typically demands massive amounts of storage and computing, electricity and space to run and cool all the hardware, plus ample staffing and resources.
-As any organisation that works with large data clusters in production can tell you, the associated costs can multiply quickly, making efficiency paramount.
+As any organization that works with large data clusters in production can tell you, the associated costs can multiply quickly, making efficiency paramount.

 Introducing QFS 1.0